 As part of new floodplain mapping projects, additional products are created to show more detail than just the 1% and 0.2%-annual-chance flood boundaries.
 These products give communities information related to depth of flood water, probability of flooding occurring at a specific location each year, probability of flooding occurring at a specific location over the course of a 30-year mortgage, areas of mitigation interest, and changes in floodplain boundaries from the previous FEMA FIRMs.

-As part of NeDNR’s Cooperating Technical Partners (CTP) agreement with FEMA, the Floodplain Management team is tasked with developing a vision for mapping priorities for five-years into the future.
-NeDNR works to sequence projects in our five-year business plan in a logical manner to address existing mapping needs.
+As part of NeDNR’s Cooperating Technical Partners (CTP) agreement with FEMA, the Floodplain Management team is tasked with developing a vision for mapping priorities for at least three-years into the future.
+NeDNR works to sequence projects in our business plan in a logical manner to address existing mapping needs.
 Projects are selected at a watershed level and, when possible, NeDNR is leveraging the work of other agencies to avoid overlapping efforts and to maintain cost-efficiency.
 This allows NeDNR to maximize funding opportunities to provide more of the state with updated, high-quality regulatory products.